Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 ##### 3-Abstraction using Access Specifiers-Access

-specifiers are the main pillar of implementing abstraction in  C++.-We can use access specifiers to enforce restrictions on class  members.
+specifiers are the main pillar of implementing abstraction in  C++.
+-We can use access specifiers to enforce restrictions on class  members.

 **Code Example**